 - Touch the Turn Off button to confirm.

-Our article continues below with additional information and pictures ofr these steps.
+Our guide continues below with additional information on turning off the passcode on an iPhone 6, including pictures of these steps.

 The steps in this article were performed on an iPhone using the iOS 13.6.1 operating system.